Skip to Content Top

 To file for divorce in Texas, you or your spouse must be a resident of the state for at least six months.
 Additionally, at least one spouse must live in the county where the divorce is filed.

-No-Fault Divorce in Dallas, TX
+No-Fault Divorce in Dallas

 In Texas, a no-fault divorce allows couples to legally terminate their marriage without the requirement of proving fault or wrongdoing.
 It is based on the concept of an irreparable breakdown of the marital relationship, eliminating the need to assign blame.
 Instead, the emphasis is placed on resolving issues related to property division, child custody, and support, ensuring a fair and equitable outcome for both parties involved.